jsuarezruiz/autogen-maui-playground/README.md

 * An AI agent uses the generated Spec to generate the .NET MAUI App code.
 * Middleware orchestrates the interactions between agents, resulting in structured specifications, designs, and generated code.
 * Output is displayed in the .NET MAUI app interface further exploration.

+### 🧩 Contributing

+Contributions are welcome!
+If you'd like to contribute:

+1. Fork the repository.
+1. Create a new branch for your changes.
+2. Submit a pull request with a clear description of the enhancements or fixes.

+### 📄 License

+This project is licensed under the MIT License.